West Pensacola, Florida

 West Pensacola is a census-designated place (CDP) in Escambia County, Florida.
 The population was 21,019 at the 2020 census, down from 21,339 at the 2010 census.
 It is part of the Pensacola-Ferry Pass-Brent, Florida Metropolitan Statistical Area.
 The CDP area includes the community of Brownsville.

 Geography

-West Pensacola is located at (30.427547, -87.260720), or about 4 mi west of downtown Pensacola.
+West Pensacola is located approximately 4 mi west of downtown Pensacola.
 The elevation of the CDP is 76 feet above sea level.

 According to the United States Census Bureau, the CDP has a total area of 19.0 km2, of which 18.6 km2 is land and 0.4 km2, or 2.07%, is water.